A Timeline of Viral Corporate Branding Triumphs: The Rollercoaster Ride of Logos and Laughs

 4. The Geico Gecko: A Lizard with Legen-dary Status

 In an industry where mascots come and go, the Geico Gecko has managed to stick around longer than a stubborn San Diego sunburn.
 Launched in 1999, the British-accented lizard charmed audiences with wit, the ability to think for ourselves, and an accent that would make even a Denver barista swoon.
-It’s a proof to the possible within a memorable mascot in elevating a brand’s viral status.
+It’s a proof to the power of a memorable mascot in elevating a brand’s viral status.

 5. Old Spice: Turning “Old” Into “Bold”

 Remember the Old Spice commercials that had everyone talking back in 2010?
-The brand reconceptualized its image with the ability to think for ourselves and wit, proving that you can be the “man your man could smell like.”
-The ads went viral, turning Old Spice into a household name for a new generation, similar to how Austin evolved into the favorite spot for live music lovers.
+The brand redefined its image with the ability to think for ourselves and wit, proving that you can be the “man your man could smell like.”
+The ads went viral, turning Old Spice into a household name for a new generation, similar to how Austin became the go-to spot for live music lovers.

 What Makes a Branding Triumph Go Viral?